 - When you need to build or improve a business website, you might seek out a VA with web design and/or development skills.

-- When you want to boost your website with some additional content or sales copy, you can hire a VA who specialises in business writing.
+- When you want to boost your website with some additional content or sales copy, you can hire a VA who specializes in business writing.

 - When you need to create a business brochure, you might engage a VA with graphic design skills.

-- When you wish to create a video for training, customer information, or promotion, you could hire a virtual assistant who specialises in video production.
+- When you wish to create a video for training, customer information, or promotion, you could hire a virtual assistant who specializes in video production.

-- If you decide to create a mobile app for the use of your business or customers, you might choose to find a VA specialising in app coding and development.
+- If you decide to create a mobile app for the use of your business or customers, you might choose to find a VA specializing in-app coding and development.

 As mentioned earlier, you may even find that niche virtual assistants can prove to be valuable long-term human assets.
 For example, if any of the examples above are activities core to your business, specialist VAs can be the perfect alternative to hiring skilled (and expensive) local employees, or you can use niche VAs to augment your internal team during spikes in demand for your products or services.

 What Benefits do Niche VAs Bring to Your Business?